 Required Courses: Anatomy Core

-• ANSC 696 Research Project – Students will develop an original research project in medical education, clinical anatomy, or other anatomy research.
+- ANSC 696 Research Project – Students will develop an original research project primarily in medical education but other research areas such as clinical anatomy, histology, etc. can be pursued.
 Students will be evaluated on their ability to formulate an anatomically relevant research question, review the existing literature, and communicate their findings via a poster or oral presentation to department.(Spring and Summer, on campus)

 Sample Timeline/Curriculum